GFlowNet Foundations: Introduction

 In this paper, an important contribution is the notion of \textit{conditional} GFlowNet, which enables estimation of intractable sums corresponding to marginalization over many steps of object construction, and can thus be used to compute free energies\footnote{In machine learning, a free energy is the logarithm of an unnormalized marginal probability, a generally intractable sum of exponentiated negative energies.} over different types of joint distributions, perhaps most interestingly over sets and graphs.
 This marginalization also enables estimation of entropies, conditional entropies\, and mutual information.
-GFlowNets can be generalized to estimate multiple flows corresponding to modeling a rich outcome (rather than a scalar reward function), similarly to distributional reinforcement learning~\citep{bellemare2017distributional}.
+GFlowNets can thus be generalized to estimate multiple flows corresponding to modeling a rich outcome (rather than a scalar reward function) .

 We refer the reader to~\citet{bengio2021flow} and~\cref{sec:related-work} for a discussion of related approaches and differences with common generative models and reinforcement learning (RL) methods.
 In an RL context, two interesting properties of GFlowNets already noted in that paper are that they (1) can be trained in an offline manner with trajectories sampled from a distribution different from the one represented by the GFlowNet and (2) they match the reward function in probability rather than try to find a configuration which maximizes rewards or returns.
 The latter property is particularly interesting in the context of exploration, to ensure the configurations sampled from the generative policy are both interesting and diverse.
+It is also interesting to transform GFlowNets into amortized probabilistic inference machines: if we choose the reward function to be a prior (over some random variable) times a likelihood (how well some data is fit given that choice of random variable value), then the GFlowNet policy learns to sample from the corresponding Bayesian posterior (which is proportional to prior times likelihood).
+The ability of GFlowNets to generate a diverse set of samples then corresponds to the ability to sample from the modes of the target distribution.

 An important source of inspiration for GFlowNets is the way information propagates in temporal-difference RL methods~\citep{sutton2018reinforcement}.
 Both rely on a principle of coherence for credit assignment which may only be achieved asymptotically when training converges.
 While exact gradient calculation may be intractable, because the number of paths in state space to consider is exponentially large, both methods rely on local coherence between different components and a training objective that states that if all the learned components are coherent with each other locally, then we obtain a system that estimates the quantities of interest globally.
 Examples include estimation of expected discounted returns in temporal-difference methods and probability measures with GFlowNets.